Guide to Social Media Marketing For Startups & Small Businesses – Part I

 Pivot early.
 This is the most critical part for startups.
 At a point in your growth, you’ll find yourself at a crossroads.
 Either you’re about to get really big or your business is faltering and you need to start fixing what’s not working.
 We’ve worked with a few startups who have smartly pivoted and were willing to embrace the change.
 There are many startups who have done so and reaped the benefits.
 Fab.com is the most recognizable example of an excellent reset.
 We’re not saying that these shifts always work — we all know that for every Fab.com, there are hundreds of startups who pivoted and failed.
 So it’s a strenuous, agonizing decision that shouldn’t be treated lightly but it’s one to always consider.
 You also can’t pivot every single time something goes awry with your business.
 It’s almost a one-and-done move, for most.

-Don’t party like it’s 1999.
+Don’t party like its 1999.
 For the love of Michael Arrington, stop blowing your funding on unnecessarily expensive office space and meaningless parties that do nothing but stroke your ego and prove to attendees that you can’t do the robot.
 You’ll be stunned at how quickly you can blow through that $2m seed funding and how difficult it will be to secure more funding once VCs and investors discover how lavish you are.
 Spend that money on hiring talent, improving your product/service and, when the time’s right, hiring PR/marketing help.
 Which brings us to our next point.

 Don’t get PR too early.
 Now, we’ll be the first to go on and on about the importance of PR.
 We truly believe in its value and we’ve seen first-hand how much it has helped companies, especially startups.
 If you’re a startup seeking PR, you’re smart!
 Good decision.
 However, be careful not to secure PR too early.
-Some companies like to get PR input on whether they can “sell” the product during the development stage, and while that’s important, it detracts from your product development.
+Some companies like to get PR input on whether they can sell the product during the development stage, and while that’s important, it detracts from your product development.
 Focus on the best product you can make and then find the right PR firm (oh, HAI!) or professional who believes in it, too.

 Surround yourself with skeptics.
 Don’t surround yourself with yes-men and people who tell you how brilliant you and your product are.
 Surround yourself with people willing to be the devil’s advocate and who question your tactics.
 It will help you immeasurably.